BonsaiAI/bonsaiai.github.io/source/includes/examples/_overview.html.md

 * **Simulink Househeat**: The compiled Simulink version of an HVAC system taking into account the outdoor environment, the thermal characteristics of the house, and the house heating system.

 ### Luminance Example
-* **Tic-tac-toe**: A simple implementation of pixel manipulation through the Luminance schema type for a tic-tac-toe board.

 [1]: https://github.com/BonsaiAI
 [2]: https://bons.ai/contact-us#contact-page-form